Reprisals against commentators on the Charlie Kirk assassination: Doxxing

 Far-right activists such as Laura Loomer sought to identify social media users who were posting offensive or celebratory content about Kirk's death.
 Reuters reported that some right-wing influencers who encouraged reporting social media posts had previously mocked political violence; Reuters cited comments from a number of right-wing activists, including Kirk, about past events including the attack on Paul Pelosi.
 On September 11, in response to the previous day's "horrific assassination", Deputy Secretary of State Christopher Landau invited his social-media followers to report any foreign-born U.S. residents who "glorify violence and hatred" to the Department of State in order to protect the American people.
 On September 15, Vance guest hosted Kirk's podcast and told listeners that if they saw anyone who was reportedly celebrating Kirk's death to "call them out" and continued stating: "Hell, call their employer.
 We don't believe in political violence, but we do believe in civility, and there is no civility in the celebration of political assassination."

 Personal information was gathered on a website called Charlie's Murderers, which was registered shortly after his death.
 The site listed names, employment details, locations, social media accounts, and email addresses of the targeted individuals, while the administrators of the site have remained anonymous.
 The site received thousands of submitted names to be added to the list.
 The website was later rebranded as the Charlie Kirk Data Foundation, before it was taken down on September 16.
 Vance and Republican members of Congress have called for the government to start investigating progressive organizations following Kirk's assassination, and those targeted have compared the firings to those of McCarthyism in the 1950s, when suspected communists were targeted and ostracized from American society.

-Due to many unverified accusations, uninvolved individuals with similar names were publicly identified and harassed: a man with the same name of an online poster received threatening messages and phone calls, was suspended from his job, and his family left their home out of safety concerns.
+Due to many unverified accusations, uninvolved individuals with similar names were publicly identified and harassed: a man with the same name of an online poster received threatening messages and phone calls and was suspended from his job, and his family left their home out of safety concerns.
 In another case, the Students for Trump national chair Ryan Fournier had to retract an accusation against a teacher in Wisconsin, although Fournier asked for doxing and accusations to continue with more evidence.
+Additionally, the school's principal reached out to Fournier, who did not respond; Fournier ultimately took two days to retract the post, and after he did, he issued an apology that the school's principal called "half-assed".